iZettle/api-documentation/incidents.md

-Zettle API Incidents
+Incidents
 =====================
 If you have questions about any incident, contact our [Integrations team](mailto:api@zettle.com).

-# 30 March, 2021
-## (status: resolved) Finance API returned wrong `originatorTransactionType`
+## March 2021
-The following Finance API endpoint returned wrong `originatorTransactionType`:
+### Finance API returned wrong transaction type for transactions made with cards.

+Mar 30, 16:03 - 16:59 UTC<br>
+This incident has been resolved. __Action needed to fix data.__<br>
+We apologize for the inconvenience.
+<details><!-- start tag of the incident section-->
+<summary>Click for details</summary>

+### Incident summary
+There was a problem with the `originatorTransactionType` field in the response for transactions made with cards for the following endpoint:

 ```
 GET /organizations/{organizationUuid}/accounts/{accountTypeGroup}/transactions
 ```

-<details><!-- start tag of the incident section-->
-<summary>Click to see the incident.</summary>

-### Incident summary
-There was a problem with the `originatorTransactionType` field in the response for transactions made with cards.
-Following is a table which enlists the expected and actual values for the field:
+Table below enlists the expected and actual values for the field:

-|Expected value in `originatorTransactionType` field |Actual value in `originatorTransactionType` field
+|Expected value in `originatorTransactionType` |Actual value in `originatorTransactionType` during the incident
 |:---- |:----
 |CARD_PAYMENT |PAYMENT
 |CARD_PAYMENT_FEE |PAYMENT